httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 list-member = sh_item
 ~~~

-In HTTP/1 headers, each member is separated by a comma and optional whitespace.
+In HTTP/1, each member is separated by a comma and optional whitespace.
 For example, a header field whose value is defined as a list of strings could look like:

 ~~~ example
 Example-StrListHeader: "foo", "bar", "It was the best of times."
 ~~~

+Header specifications can constrain the types of individual values if necessary.

 Parsers MUST support lists containing at least 1024 members.